Clinical Work Combines Accounting with Legal Knowledge

 For Villanova Law student Seth Wasserman '23, navigating the complex American tax system is second nature.
 A native of Broomall, PA, Wasserman was taught from a young age how to manage money.
 His father, a CPA who prepares personal income taxes, inspired him to earn his BA in accounting from Muhlenberg College in Allentown, PA.
 Wasserman went on to work in public accounting for Deloitte for a year as an audit associate before beginning at Villanova Law.

 After completing his 1L year, Wasserman had the opportunity to combine his financial literacy background with his legal knowledge.
-During the summer of 2021, he worked as a student attorney in Villanova Law’s Federal Tax Clinic, one of six in-house legal clinics at Villanova Law where students provide pro bono legal representation to low-income individuals in dispute with the IRS.
+During the summer of 2021, he worked as a student attorney in Villanova Law’s Federal Tax Clinic, one of the in-house legal clinics at Villanova Law where students provide pro bono legal representation to low-income individuals in dispute with the IRS.

 "I was excited to put my accounting degree and background to work in the legal sphere to help clients in need," said Wasserman.
 "It was a natural fit for me and gave me my first taste of legal tax work."